 Viral Haemorrhagic Septicaemia (VHS)

-VHS is a deadly infectious fish disease caused by a gene-originated virus called ‘Piscine novirhabdovirus.’
+VHS is a deadly infectious fish disease in guppy caused by a gene-originated virus called ‘Piscine novirhabdovirus’ and has no known treatment.
 This virus is highly contagious.
-The primary stages of the VHS include lesions on the body.
-It is then followed by ulcers and sores where the fins will start rotting.
+The primary stages of VHS include lesions on the body.
+Ulcers and sores where the fins will start rotting will follow this disease.
 The fish will eventually stop eating and become darker in color.
 VHS may also lead to red spots.

 - The gills turn pale, and eyes start to bulge,